-The GlioGene® test is recommended for all patients with gliomas, regardless of type, grade or age.
+The Gliogene® test is recommended for patients with gliomas

 Modern brain tumor diagnostics rely on an integrated approach that combines traditional histopathology with key molecular and genetic markers.
 As defined in the WHO 2021 (5th edition) Classification of Tumors of the Central Nervous System, these molecular features are now essential elements of accurate tumour classification.
 Molecular profiling enhances traditional histologic assessment by adding critical diagnostic and prognostic insights that improve classification accuracy, guide treatment selection, and support informed clinical decision making.
 Gliogene® brings together the most clinically relevant biomarkers into a single, streamlined panel designed to support physicians at every step of the decision-making process.

-What is gliomaGliomas are a genetically, histologically and clinically heterogeneous group of tumours, located in the central nervous system (brain or spinal cord) or in the peripheral nervous system.
-They can grow from different types of neuroglial cells and their subcategorisation is essential for the differential diagnosis, management and treatment of patients.
+What is glioma?Gliomas are a genetically, histologically, and clinically heterogeneous group of tumors arising in the central nervous system (brain and spinal cord).
+They originate from neuroglial cells and encompass multiple distinct subtypes.
+Accurate subcategorization based on histological and molecular features is essential for precise diagnosis, prognosis, and treatment decision-making.

 | 28 gene alterations | |||||||||